Transfinite Topological Dynamics

-Let us isolate, in a simplified and abstract form, the phenomenon that we want to address.
-Consider thus again a sequence of maps $F$.
+To isolate the phenomenon in the simplest form, let us select, for the sequence $F$, a particularly simple form of convergence, that is $f_n(x)=f(x)$ for $n$ larger than a certain $N(x)$ (this is just pointwise convergence to $f$ with respect to the discrete topology on $X$).
 When looking at the dynamics of a point $x\in X$, one may see that a certain point $y$ appears eventually in all the orbits determined by the maps $f_n$, but it shows up further and further away in time when $n$ goes to infinity.
 In the simplest possible case, the point $y$ has the following property:

 \begin{itemize} \item[ ] \textit{For every $k$, the point $y$ appears, for large $n$, only after the $k$th iteration of $f_n$ at $x$. \emph{(*)}} \end{itemize}